-We will ensure that every member of staff and every Governor receives annual safeguarding training at the start of the year in line with Part One of Keeping Children Safe in Education (KCSIE) September 2022, so that all members of the school community are aware of their responsibility towards safeguarding and confident to deal with situations when they arise.
-Staff who are new to the school will receive training at different points throughout the year, dependent on when they join.
+We will ensure that every member of staff and every Governor receives annual safeguarding training at the start of the year in line with Part One of Keeping Children Safe in Education (KCSIE) September 2024, so that all members of the school community are aware of their responsibility towards safeguarding and confident to deal with situations when they arise.
+Staff who are new to the school will receive training at different points throughout the year, depending on when they join.
 In addition, staff have regular updates during Wednesday INSET sessions, and there is a weekly item in the Staff Bulletin, to ensure that current and contextual matters are thoroughly addressed.
-This is stored as a record in a booklet for further reference and Governors have access to these.
-All Designated Teachers will be trained to Level 3 and will undergo refresher training at 2 yearly intervals, in addition to which it is expected that they will keep abreast of all safeguarding issues which emerge that are relevant to their roles.
-All members of staff will be issued with a link to KCSIE 2022 and instructed to read at least Part One of the guidance and to confirm in writing when they have done so.
+This is revisited through a termly staff quiz.
+The updates are stored as a record in a booklet for further reference and Governors have access to these.
+All Designated Teachers will be trained to Level 3, as well as the Safeguarding Officer, and will undergo refresher training at 2 yearly intervals, in addition to which it is expected that they will keep abreast of all safeguarding issues which emerge that are relevant to their roles.
+All members of staff will be issued with a link to KCSIE 2024 and instructed to read at least Part One of the guidance and to confirm in writing when they have done so.